Of all the super healthy greens, kale is king.

 For this reason, kale can be an effective way to increase your body's levels of this very important vitamin (23).

-Bottom Line: Kale is very high in beta carotene, an antioxidant that the body can turn into vitamin A.
+Summary Kale is very high in beta-carotene, an antioxidant that the body can turn into vitamin A.

 Kale is high in minerals, some of which many people are deficient in.